-• Project budget (we request this is provided in pdf. format, not excel).

-• Latest financial statements (if these are part of a full annual report, we kindly request you extract the financial statements for upload).
+- Project budget (we request this is provided in pdf. format, not excel). - Latest financial statements (if these are part of a full annual report, we kindly request you extract the financial statements for upload).

-There is also an opportunity to upload additional supporting documentation, for example a letter of engagement with other organisations working on the project.
+There is also an opportunity to upload additional supporting documentation, for example a conservation plan for a historic building or a letter of engagement with other organisations working on the project.

 We recommend only supplying information pertinent to the funding application.
-The Trustee does not require annual reports, a board resolution to apply, or a certificate of charities registration.
+The Trustee does not require annual reports for grants of \$20,000 and under.
+The Trustee does not require a board resolution to apply, or a certificate of charities registration.